-- Payment.
-We may use and disclose your Protected Health Information to obtain payment for health care services that we provide to you--for example, disclosures to claim and obtain payment from Medicare, Medicaid, your health insurer, HMO, or other Practice or program that arranges or pays the cost of your health care (“Your Payor”) to verify that Your Payor will pay for the healthcare.
-We may also disclose Protected Health Information to your other healthcare providers when such Protected Health Information is required for them to receive payment for services they render to you.
+- B. Payment.
+We may use and disclose your Protected Health Information to obtain payment for health care services that we provide to you--for example, disclosures to claim and obtain payment from your health insurer, HMO, or other company or program that arranges or pays the cost of your health care (“Your Payor”) to verify that Your Payor will pay for the health care.
+We may also disclose Protected Health Information to your other health care providers when such Protected Health Information is required for them to receive payment for services they render to you.

 If you are not present for, or are unavailable prior to, a disclosure (e.g., when we receive a telephone call from a family member or other caregiver), we may exercise our professional judgment to determine whether a disclosure is in your best interests.
 If we disclose information under such circumstances, we would disclose only information that is directly relevant to the person’s involvement with your care.

-- Health Oversight Activities.
-We may disclose your Protected Health Information to an agency that oversees the healthcare system and is charged with responsibility for ensuring compliance with the rules of government health programs such as Medicare or Medicaid.
+- H. Health Oversight Activities.
+We may disclose your Protected Health Information to an agency that oversees the health care system and is charged with responsibility for ensuring compliance with the rules of government health programs such as Medicare or Medicaid.

 For any purpose other than the ones described above in Section III, we only use or disclose your Protected Health Information when you give us your written authorization.